What really is the Syphilis Blood Test at home Ascot Detection Kit?

 Rianna (London)

 I am also seeing that a lot of women don’t know that if you get it during pregnancy, the infection can cause serious problems, including miscarriage or stillbirth.
-If it remains untreated during pregnancy, then babies can be born with it – a severe and often life-threatening infection in infants.
+If it remains untreated during pregnancy, then babies can be born with it.

 For some of the women, this exam happens to be the first and only STD Profile test they’ve ever had, so naturally, the result can come as a shock.
 For other women who have had sexual health screens in the past and have received negative results, a positive diagnosis can also come as a surprise.